gjolleyrogers/gjolleyrogers.github.io/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
+  I working on some passion projects.
+You can read about some of them on the [Project](/project/) page.
+Over time, I plan to add details and updates as I progress.
+I will also add details of  past projectS that I judge noteworthy.
+If you are interested, and my progress is too slow, then get in [touch](/contact/).

   ####  I am thinking about: {#thinking}

   {{< table title="" style="width: 100%;" id="optional- declaration-a-unique-one-will-be-generated" >}}